 Our clients oftentimes find themselves potentially headed into a probate matter or are unsure whether or not probate is required for their estate.
-In the following paragraphs, we will explain how probate works in Oregon and the issues commonly seen by an experienced Portland estate planning lawyer.
+In the following paragraphs, we will explain how probate works in California and the issues commonly seen by an experienced Folsom estate planning lawyer.

 What is Probate?

 Probate is the court process whereby an individual’s assets are transferred to the individual’s beneficiaries upon that individual’s passing.
-In the State of Oregon, probate can range anywhere from six months to a few years depending on the nature of the individual’s estate.
+In the State of California, probate can range anywhere from six months to a few years depending on the nature of the individual’s estate.
 The length of the probate is not always tied to the value of the estate, as large estates can sometimes go through probate quickly, while smaller estates can be stuck in probate for some time.
 The length of time a probate takes is based on many factors including the county it is filed in, the court’s docket, the number of creditors of the estate, any disagreements among beneficiaries and a host of other factors.
-Probate is also not an inexpensive process, as Portland probate lawyer fees can range from a few thousand dollars all the way up to tens of thousands of dollars.
+Probate is also not an inexpensive process, as Folsom probate lawyer fees are set by statute and are generally tens of thousands of dollars.

 Important Assets Involved in Probate